andrew/ultimate-awesome/README.md

 - [awesome-pagespeed-metrics](https://github.com/csabapalfi/awesome-pagespeed-metrics) - ⚡Metrics to help understand page speed and user experience.
 - [Awesome-React-Native-Education](https://github.com/hsavit1/Awesome-React-Native-Education) - Use this to learn React Native.
 - [awesome-frontend](https://github.com/syaning/awesome-frontend) - Awesome frontend, also my collections.
-- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-genome-visualization](https://github.com/cmdcolin/awesome-genome-visualization) - A list of interesting genome browser or genome-browser-like implementations.
 - [awesome-Implicit-NeRF-SLAM](https://github.com/DoongLi/awesome-Implicit-NeRF-SLAM) - A comprehensive list of Implicit Representations and NeRF papers relating to SLAM/Robotics domain, including papers, video, codes, and related websites.
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".